adam7/delugia-code/README.md

 [![Actions Status](https://github.com/adam7/delugia-code/workflows/Generate%20Fonts/badge.svg)](https://github.com/adam7/delugia-code/actions)

+> ⚠ Cascadia now [bundles Powerline symbols](https://github.com/microsoft/cascadia-code/issues/10) so you almost definitely don't need to use this.
+Just grab the PL version from the latest [Cascadia release](https://github.com/microsoft/cascadia-code/releases).

 ### How to use
 You can download the patched font from the [Releases page](https://github.com/adam7/delugia-code/releases) of this repo and install them as you would any other font.
 Once installed the font can be referenced as `Delugia Nerd Font`.
 So if, for example, you want to use it in Windows Terminal you should add this line to your profiles.json